heyalexej/domainchecker/README.md

 ==============

 Export keyword ideas from Google's Ad Planner and check for availability.
 This command line tool goes through the second column of the exported CSV file and concatenates the keywords like so: `your keyword` becomes `yourkeyword` and `your-keyword`.
+Single words of course only get checked once.

 The script then checks for domain availability like so: `yourkeyword.com`, `yourkeyword.net`, `yourkeyword.org`, `yourkeyword.info` and then the second class citizens of the interwebz `your-keyword.com`, `your-keyword.net`, `your-keyword.org`, `your-keyword.info` and writes the results to your specified output file.